supriyashinde123/supriyashinde123/README.md

  🚀 About Me
 I am a BCA graduate with a strong foundation in Core Java, Data Structures and Algorithms, and Object-Oriented Programming.
 I enjoy solving problems and building efficient software applications.

-I have hands-on experience developing projects like a Network Packet Analyzer, AI-based Search Engine, and Offline UPI System, where I worked on backend logic, algorithm implementation, and system-level design.
+I have hands-on experience developing projects like a Network Packet Analyzer, and Offline UPI System, where I worked on backend logic, algorithm implementation, and system-level design.